310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% bubble Hokuto %}
 Right.
 Let's cooperate with each other and help one another as much as we can.

-Us Trickstar have already decided on what to do for the event, but what about Ryuseitai?
+Us Trickstar have already decided on what to do for the event, but what about you, Ryuseitai?

 We could share the stage, advertisements, merchandise, and so on…